sergchernata/remme-block-explorer/README.rst

 Transactions
 -----------------
 A transaction is a transfer of REMME value that is broadcast to the network and collected into blocks.
 Transactions are not encrypted, so it is possible to view every transaction.
 The payload data varies depending on the type of transaction and depends on the protobuf.
+Currently REMChain includes 3 transaction families (pub_key, account, AtomicSwap). `The Public Key transaction family <https://docs.remme.io/remme-core/docs/family-pub-key.html?highlight=pub_key>`_ provides storing public keys. `The Account transaction family <https://docs.remme.io/remme-core/docs/family-account.html#account-transaction-family>`_ executes logic for managing agents on the REMME blockchain. `The Atomic Swap transaction family <https://docs.remme.io/remme-core/docs/family-atomic-swap.html#atomic-swap-transaction-family>`_ provides means for universal exchange between two agents in separate chains.
 Key parameters of transactions:

 +-----------------------+-------------------------------------------------------------------------------+
 | Option                | Explanation                                                                   |